ethcatherders/EIPIP/All EIPIP Meetings/Meeting 029.md

 Decision 3

-    Allow bot to fail if it was going to merge
+    Allow bot to fail if it was going to merge (to be turned on at a later date)

 **Micah** - what if we just have the bot set up to always run but take away its ability to merge and then just have it when it runs it will just do like a green red or yellow in the ci section like you know how the ci at the bottom says green green red or yellow if we can just have it go green or red then i'll at least see did the the bot think it wanted to merge or to think that it shouldn't merge then we can do run that for like a week or two and then if it looks like it's correctly going green and correctly going red at the appropriate times then we'll flip the switch and if and actually enable merges and if not we can fix whatever bugs